woocommerce/woocommerce/readme.txt

 * Tweak - Added autocomplete attributes to form elements for better autocomplete support. #19426
 * Tweak - Removed PayPal line item limit and ensured URLs are shorter than maximum length. #19493
 * Tweak - Disable Gutenberg editor on products posts. #19543
-* Tweak - Improvements around UI and wording of store setup step in setup wizard. #19550
+* Tweak - Improvements around UI and wording of store setup step in setup wizard, a revamped extras step, and other improvements.
 * Tweak - Only push images to lightbox if an image is found. #19568
 * Tweak - Added and improved notices around old PHP versions and disabled geolocation on PHP 5.4 or lower. #19573
 * Tweak - The `manage_stock` field in the product API can return a `mixed` type instead of `boolean` for variations. #19598